 3.2.2 Effect on Triglyceride

 The results are presented in Fig.3, illustrating the serum triglyceride (TG) levels measured in mg/dl across different experimental groups.
 The normal group exhibited a mean serum TG level of 118.56 mg/dl, serving as the control.
 In contrast, the STZIDRs group showed a significant increase in serum TG levels, reaching 182.18 mg/dl.
 Treatment with Linagliptin led to a reduction in TG levels, with a mean of 133.3 mg/dl.
-Additionally, the administration of Tamarind indica resulted in a similar mean TG level of 134.18 mg/dl.
+Additionally, the administration of Tamarindus indica resulted in a similar mean TG level of 134.18 mg/dl.
 Error bars represent the standard error of the mean (SEM) for each group, emphasizing the variability within the data.

 Fig.3.
 Effect of Tamarindus indica on serum Triglyceride level in STZIDs.
 Data were represented as mean ± SEM and n=5 in each group. #p<0.05 when compared with normal group, *p˂0.05 when compared with diabetic control group.